AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 -**`Xt`**: list in which each element is a matrix containing the evaluation of the functional data.
 Each matrix is a time instants (temporally equispaced).
 Put NaNs in each matrix for the points that actually do not belong the data domain (to represent more complex domains).

 **RETURN**: matrix with the data to be used as `X` for PPCKO algorithm and PPCKO check hps.

-# Testing
-In the folder `tests`, the implementation of KO is used to try to reconstruct the result obtained by [Didericksen, Kokoszka & Zhang](https://www.semanticscholar.org/paper/Empirical-properties-of-forecasts-with-the-model-Didericksen-Kokoszka/c1fae9f292c2b42beffe4e4146a2bf9ca005f060), trying to demonstrate the goodness of KO.